veelenga/veelenga.github.io/_posts/2015-08-25-should-every-software-developer-have-a-blog.markdown

 published: true
 ---

 Dear Visitor, welcome to my blog!
-As you may have noticed, this is my first time I am being writing.
-So, here I decided to tell you what made me start writing.
+As you may have noticed, this is my first time I am writing.
+So, here I decided to tell you what made me start doing this.

 <br>

 The idea to have a personal blog was conceived by me a year or less ago.
 I started to note my thoughts in hope that someday I will write down all that and share with others.
-My list of ideas was growing, but as usual I hadn't enough time to start blogging.
+My list of ideas was growing, but as usual I didn't have enough time to start blogging.

 <br>

 That continued until I started to read a book **"Soft Skills: The Software Developer's Life Manual"** by John Sonmez.
 This book is amazing, inspirational and very motivational, full of tips, ideas and experienced pieces of advice I think every Software Developer should know.
-That book have changed my views on development in general and as a quick achievement I am writing this post now.
+That book has changed my views on the development in general and as a quick achievement I am writing this post now.

 <figure>
   <img src="/images/should-every-software-developer-have-a-blog-1.jpg">